26 May 2021

 The Home Office has stated that where an applicant is absent from the UK due to the COVID pandemic, they must provide all relevant evidence stating why they were unable to return to the UK while applying for a settled status.

-This would include anything that will show it was impossible to return to the UK such as:
+This includes anything that shows it was impossible to return to the UK such as:

 Unfortunately, where an applicant made a conscious decision to remain abroad for economic reasons, family reasons or because they considered their health safer where they were than the UK, their settled status application will be refused if they have spent more than six months outside the UK.